Keye Luke: Artist

-Acting career
+Acting

 Luke made his film debut for Metro-Goldwyn-Mayer in The Painted Veil (1934), and played his first major role, as Charlie Chan's eldest son, Lee Chan (called "Number One Son" by his father) in Charlie Chan in Paris (1935).
 He became a regular in the series, where Lee Chan alternately helped and distracted his father in each of his murder cases.
 Lee Chan is culturally American and was an Olympic Gold Medalist in 100-metre swimming in Charlie Chan at the Olympics (1937).
 Luke appeared seven times as Lee Chan opposite Warner Oland's Charlie Chan.
 He left the Charlie Chan series in 1938, shortly after Oland died.
 The unfinished Oland-Luke film Charlie Chan at the Ringside was completed as Mr. Moto's Gamble (1938), with Luke now opposite Peter Lorre.

 Luke worked prolifically with several Hollywood studios.
 Metro-Goldwyn-Mayer cast him in a recurring role in its Dr. Kildare film series, and Monogram Pictures featured him in its Frankie Darro comedies and starred him as Mr. Wong in Phantom of Chinatown.
 Unlike Boris Karloff, who preceded him in the Mr. Wong role, Luke played the detective without any exotic touches.
 His Mr. Wong, of Chinese descent and able to speak Chinese, was otherwise an ordinary American detective with no trace of a foreign accent.

 RKO Radio Pictures used Luke in its The Falcon series and Mexican Spitfire.
 Luke also worked at Universal Pictures, where he played the valet/chauffeur Kato, the title character's sidekick in its Green Hornet serials.
 Universal mounted a low-budget serial consisting largely of action footage from older films; Luke was hired to match old footage of Sabu in the serial Lost City of the Jungle (1946).

 Luke returned to the Chan mysteries, which were then being produced by Monogram and starred Roland Winters as Chan.
 "Number One Son" appeared in the last two Chan features, The Feathered Serpent (1948), along with "Number Two Son" Tommy Chan (Victor Sen Yung) in their only appearance together, and Sky Dragon (1949).
 In both of these films, Luke was older than the actor playing his father.
 Luke had a featured Broadway role in the Rodgers and Hammerstein musical Flower Drum Song, directed by Gene Kelly in 1958.
 In the original cast album he sang the part of Mr. Wang, the family patriarch.